OUIsolutions/Ai-RagTemplate/README.md

 # RagCraft
-A Rag CLI Template for C
+A CLI Template/Framework for create Ai  Command line Agents in C

 ## About the Project
 This README was written by Grok with RagCraft, an AI model developed by xAI.
 RagCraft is a powerful tool for creating RAG (Retrieval-Augmented Generation) based applications in C. It provides a robust framework for managing language models, configuring APIs, and building CLI applications with ease.